rchampieux/diy-documentation/docs/lesson4.md

 1. Write a sentence in the `index.md` file about your perfect Sunday or any other fun topic.
 1. Bonus: Use **bold**, *italics*, bullets, and numbered lists.

+## Add a readthedocs.org collaborator

+FILL IN THE BLANK

 ## Demo: Troubleshooting

 Usually confined to the `mkdocs.yml` YAML file.